-The first thing you should do is start the application, open the Preferences dialog using either ⌘+, or the Preferences menu item, and click Meta Defaults; then set the default author, annotation, and copyright strings.
+The first thing you should do after starting iToolBox is open the Preferences dialog using either ⌘+, or the iToolBox/Preferences... ⌘, menu item, and click Meta Defaults; then set the default author, annotation, and copyright strings.
 These will be automatically applied to all new images you create, and saved in file formats that support them such as the .ato, .elx and .png formats — of course you can change them for any image using the Author, annotation, and copyright operators, and you can change them globally in the Preferences dialog.

 If you like, you can set your Home GPS co-ordinates in the Meta Defaults dialog as well.
 They will not be applied to any image unless you intentionally do so using the GPS operator.